SwiftGGTeam/the-swift-programming-language-in-chinese/ReferenceManual/Declarations.rst

 it is referred to as a :newTerm:`variable stored property`.

-The initializer *expression* can't be present in a protocol declaration, but it all other contexts, the initializer *expression* is optional.
+The initializer *expression* can't be present in a protocol declaration, but in all other contexts, the initializer *expression* is optional.
 That said, if no initializer *expression* is present, the variable declaration must include an explicit type annotation (``:`` *type*).